eleaunord/Transcendence/README.md

 make down
 ```

-# Learn about our adventure
+# Learn more about our tech journey

 ## 🚀 How we got started